mrezasoltani/mrezasoltani.github.io/_pages/Course/module_1.md

                    graduates in traditional engineering disciplines such as mechanical, civil, electrical, chemical, and aeronautical engineering declined, but in most of the premier American universities engineering curricula now concentrate on and encourage largely the study of engineering science.
+As a result, there are declining offerings in engineering subjects dealing with infrastructure, the environment, and related issues, and greater concentration on high technology subjects, largely supporting increasingly complex scientific developments.
+While the latter is important, it should not be at the expense of more traditional engineering.
              Output: America has changed dramatically during recent years .
-The number of engineering graduates in the U.S. has declined in traditional engineering disciplines such as mechanical, civil , electrical, chemical, and aeronautical engineering.
+The number of engineering graduates in the U.S. has declined in traditional engineering disciplines such as mechanical, civil, electrical, chemical, and aeronautical engineering.

      9. **Text Generation.** Here, by providing a prompt, a model can auto-complete a piece of text by generating the remaining of it.
 In this task, \\(\mathbf{x}\\), the input variable is a piece of text, and the output variable is some other text related to the input.
 This task is generative and supervised/unsupervised.